 A: The ENP-C certification by AANPCB meets the requirements described in the national Consensus Model for APRN Regulation for subspecialty certifications.
 However, state practice acts, licensure, and recognition vary significantly in the U.S.; each NP will need to verify information with the state they practice.

 Q: Does AANPCB offer practice exams?

-A: AANPCB currently has one Family Nurse Practitioner examination and one Adult-Gerontology Nurse Practitioner examination.
+A: AANPCB currently has two Family Nurse Practitioner examinations and one Adult-Gerontology Nurse Practitioner examination.
 (See www.aanpcert.org Practice Tests for more information on what a practice exam is and is not).
 Development of an ENP practice examination is in progress.
 However, there is no set date of release.
 Please see the website for updates.

 Q: Does AANPCB offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?

 A: The FNP and AGNP practice tests offered by AANPCB are assessment tools to familiarize test candidates with the style of the certification exam, and are not study guides.
 AANPCB does not approve, develop, offer, or endorse any educational programs.